-Vehicles with an automatic transmission and a key start system, are equipped with an electronic key lock release.
+Vehicles with an automatic transmission are equipped with an electronic key lock release system.
 The key lock release is designed to prevent ignition key removal unless the shift lever is in P (Park).

 The key lock release is always functional except in the case of an uncharged or low voltage (less than 9-volt) battery.
 If the vehicle has an uncharged battery or a battery with low voltage, try charging or jump starting the battery.
-See Jump Starting - North America \$289.
+See Jump Starting - North America